Why Apply for Medicaid Out of State?

-As of 2020, most states will let a community spouse keep as much as $128,640 of the couple’s joint assets.
+In 2022, most states will let a community spouse keep as much as $137,400 of the couple’s joint assets.
 That said, two states are more restrictive, which is Illinois ($109,560) and South Carolina ($66,480).
 Furthermore, all states are either a 50% state or a 100% state, meaning that a non-applicant spouse is able to retain either 50% of the couple’s joint assets up to the maximum CSRA or 100% of the couple’s assets up to the maximum CSRA.
-At the time of this writing, approximately 36 states are 50% states.
+Approximately 37 states are 50% states.
 So, take for example, an applicant who lives in South Carolina, a 100% state, with a CSRA of just $66,480.
-It’s neighboring state, Georgia, is also a 100% state, but allows a CSRA of up to $128,640.
-Therefore, it could potentially benefit the non-applicant spouse if his / her applicant spouse applied for benefits in Georgia rather than South Carolina.
-As another example, Texas is a 50% state that has a maximum CSRA of $128,640, and Louisiana, which borders Texas, is a 100% state that allows a CSRA of up to $128,640.
+It’s neighboring state, Georgia, is also a 100% state, but allows a CSRA of up to $137,400.
+Therefore, it could potentially benefit the non-applicant spouse if their applicant spouse applied for benefits in Georgia rather than South Carolina.
+As another example, Texas is a 50% state that has a maximum CSRA of $137,400 and Louisiana, which borders Texas, is a 100% state that allows a CSRA of up to $137,400.
 Therefore, the applicant spouse applying for long term Medicaid care in the neighboring state could potentially preserve a greater amount of assets for the non-applicant spouse.
-(To see state-by-state CSRAs and if a state is a 50% state or a 100% state, click here).
+To see state-by-state CSRAs and if a state is a 50% state or a 100% state, click here.

 Treatment of a Non-Applicant Spouse’s IRA

-Remember, the assets of a married couple are considered jointly owned even when only one spouse is an applicant for long term care Medicaid.
-However, some states do allow a community spouse’s IRA to be exempt from Medicaid’s asset limit.
+While the assets of a married couple are considered jointly owned even when only one spouse is an applicant for long term care Medicaid, some states allow a community spouse’s IRA to be exempt from Medicaid’s asset limit.
 This means it is not counted as an asset and the non-applicant spouse is able to retain it in its entirety.
 In other words, the non-applicant is able to keep it without worries of the applicant asset limit or the community spouse resource asset limit.

-At the time of this writing, it is believed that the following states exempt a community spouse’s IRA: Alaska, California, Delaware, Georgia, Idaho, Indiana, Kansas, Kentucky, North Dakota, Pennsylvania, Utah, West Virginia, Wisconsin, and Wyoming.
+At the time of writing, the following states exempt a community spouse’s IRA: Alaska, California, Delaware, Georgia, Idaho, Indiana, Kansas, Kentucky, North Dakota, Pennsylvania, Utah, Washington DC, West Virginia, Wisconsin, and Wyoming.
 Additional states do allow for the exemption of the non-applicant spouse’s IRA, but the non-applicant owner must be taking the required minimum distribution.
-It is believed that these states are Florida, Mississippi, New York, South Carolina, Texas, Vermont, Rhode Island, and Washington DC.
-Therefore, based on the value of a non-applicant’s IRA, it may be worthwhile for his / her spouse to apply for long term care Medicaid in a state that exempts the non-applicant spouse’s IRA.
+It is believed that these states are Florida, Mississippi, New York, South Carolina, Vermont, and Rhode Island.
+Therefore, based on the value of a non-applicant’s IRA, it may be worthwhile for their spouse to apply for long term care Medicaid in a state that exempts the non-applicant spouse’s IRA.